Eric-Dilcher/Disable-Trackpad-Script/README.txt

 A comment at the top of the shell script details how to use it.

-This script has only been tested on a Lenovo Thinkpad T420 under Ubuntu 14.04.
+This script has only been tested on a Lenovo Thinkpad T420 running Ubuntu 14.04.